 - Avoid certain allergens like cheap metal jewelry, fragrances, and hair products.

-Medical remedies for ear eczema are the following (1):
+Medical remedies for ear eczema are the following:

 - Medicated ointments and antifungal creams or gels can be used to treat ear eczema.
 Your doctor will prescribe treatment based on the type of eczema.
 It may be a topical steroid or a combination of both topical steroid and antifungal treatment.

-- You may be prescribed an antibiotic if the eczema flare-up turns into an infection.
+- You may be prescribed an antibiotic if the eczema flare-up turns into an ear infection.

-- In some cases, doctors prescribe oral antihistamines for treating disturbed sleep due to itching.
+- In some cases, doctors prescribe oral antihistaminesi XAllergy medications that stop allergy symptoms usually available as pills, chewable tablets, liquids, nasal sprays, and eye drops. for treating disturbed sleep due to itching.
 However, it is not recommended for daytime use.

 Since there is no permanent cure, it is better to prevent eczema flare-ups by taking a few preventive measures.
 Read on to know more.